Squeeze Me (novel): Part Two: Muscle of Love

 Having learned about the First Family's respective affairs through Ryskamp and a friend on Casa Bellicosa's service staff, Angie has a note slipped to the First Lady, summoning her to a private blackmail meeting on the grounds.
-Angered by the news of Beltrán's suicide attempt, Angie lays out three simple demands: in exchange for Angie remaining silent about the First Lady's affair with Youssef, Mockingbird will persuade the President to have the Justice Department release Beltrán from jail, to have INS approve his application for political asylum, and to have Homeland Security issue a public statement exonerating him of Fitzsimmons's death.
+Angered by news of the latest of Beltrán's suicide attempts, Angie lays out three simple demands: in exchange remaining silent about her affair with Youssef, the First Lady will persuade the President to have the Justice Department release Beltrán from jail, to have ICE approve his application for political asylum, and to have Homeland Security issue a public statement exonerating him of Kiki's death.
 Angie guesses (correctly) that Mockingbird cares enough about Youssef that she does not wish to see his life and career ruined by their affair being exposed.

-Mockingbird confronts Mastodon in private.
-At first the President is defiant, arguing that even if Beltrán is innocent of murder, he is still an illegal immigrant who deserves to be "locked up", and besides, Mastodon's "No More Diegos!" crusade is "on fire" on the Internet.
-Mockingbird - galvanized by her own anger at her husband's casual philandering with the stripper - threatens to divorce him and expose every one of his dirty secrets on TMZ.
-She acknowledges that the resulting court battle and public scandal would be messy for both of them, but they both know he has far more to lose than she does.

-Outside, Angie sees Jim Tile in attendance at the Ball as one of the guests, with Skink making a brief appearance as his chauffeur.
-Skink released giant pythons at gala events all over Palm Beach on the same night, but was unable to resist seeing the results of his handiwork with his own eyes.
+The First Lady threatens to divorce the President and expose his dirty secrets if he does not agree to Angie's demands.